Will Revocation and Revival

 A duplicate original of a will or codicil is a copy of the original with the actual signatures of both the testator and the witnesses; hence, the duplicate original is not a photocopy of the original.
 Usually, duplicate originals are created in the same ceremony as the original will or codicil.
 If the testator revokes a will or codicil, then all duplicate originals are also revoked.

 However, the presumption doctrine does not apply to duplicate originals, since the duplicate original may have been lost.
-The rationale is that, in most cases, the testator takes the duplicate original home and leaves another duplicate original with her attorney or may file it with the Registrar of Wills at the probate court.
-Hence, the testator may be less careful in preserving her duplicate original since she knows that there is another duplicate original in a secure location.
+The rationale is that, the testator often takes the duplicate original home and leaves another duplicate original with her attorney or may file it with the Registrar of Wills at the probate court.
+Hence, the testator may be less careful in preserving the duplicate original, knowing that another duplicate original is stored in a secure location.